-The assets of the Old-Age, Survivors, and Disability Insurance Trust Funds represent the the accumulation over time of the difference between income and outgo.
-The growth of the assets from the end of December 1986 through the end of March 2014 is shown below by calendar quarter.
+The asset reserves of the Old-Age, Survivors, and Disability Insurance Trust Funds represent the the accumulation over time of the difference between income and outgo.
+The growth of the asset reserves from the end of December 1986 through the end of December 2014 is shown below by calendar quarter.

 Note that there is much more seasonality in trust fund income compared to trust fund outgo.
 There are 2 reasons for seasonality in the quarterly income figures.